Franchise Legal Services for Franchisors & Franchisees

 The law governing franchise disclosure is complex and evolving, requiring the attention of a firm with dynamic experience.
 We assist start-up and established franchisors nationwide in complying with franchise disclosure and registration requirements.
 The Federal Trade Commission’s (FTC) franchise rule, as amended in 2007, requires franchisors to prepare and provide to a prospective franchisee a franchise disclosure document (FDD) within a specified period of time before completing the sale of a franchise to that prospective franchisee.
 Certain states require that the FDD be registered.

-For established franchisors, our firm assists clients with ongoing registration requirements and filing of annual reports.
+For established franchisors, our firm assists clients with ongoing registration requirements and the filing of annual reports.

-If you believe your civil rights have been violated, we can help.
+If you wish to learn more about how franchising works, we can help.
 Contact us today by emailing us at nhs@SakhiaLawGroup.com or by using the contact form below or call us at (972) 359-9274, to schedule a consultation with our law group.

 Don’t forget to follow us on Facebook